wrzlbrmft/arch-odroid/README.md

 The installation is done, once you see

 ```
-[arch-xu4] Wake up, Neo...
+[arch-odroid] Wake up, Neo...
 The installation is done!
 ```

 Then insert the SD card into your
-ODROID-XU4
+ODROID
 and start it up.

 That's it!